Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 This endpoint is named `alfresco`.
 It uses an `alfresco` connector and will draw credentials from the user’s credential vault.
 This is all defined in configuration.
-You could use the `alfresco` endpoint to talk to an Alfresco Content Services instance and access its remote API.
+You could use the `alfresco` endpoint to talk to an Content Services instance and access its remote API.
 For example, you can interact with the CMIS API on the repository.
 Here is an example of retrieving XML from the CMIS API:

 ```javascript